CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 #### SYS.2.3.A8 Use of application restriction techniques

 To restrict the access rights of applications to files, devices and networks SHOULD App-Armor or SELinux be used.
-It SHOULD use the solution best supported by the respective Unix derivative or Linux distribution.
+It SHOULD use the solution best supported by the particular Unix derivative or Linux distribution.
 Instead of blacklisting, the necessary applications SHOULD be regulated by whitelisting.
 Rights Restrictions SHOULD be used in Enforcement Mode or with appropriate alternatives.

 #### SYS.2.3.A9 passwords on the command line [user]